 Threats: Over-harvesting for bushmeat; habitat loss by conversion of forest to crops; illegal trade

-At this time, the main threat for Motagua Spiny-tailed Iguanas is over-harvesting by local villagers for bushmeat.
-Habitat loss is a also a problem for the iguana, primarily due to the increased production of melon crops and the construction of new residential zones within the Motagua Valley.
-Interviews with local people describe a dramatic decrease in the wild iguana population over the last 20 years.
-It is also known that illegal trade of the Motagua Spiny-tailed Iguana has occurred.
+- The main threat for Motagua Spiny-tailed Iguanas is over-harvesting by local villagers for bushmeat.
+Habitat loss is also a problem for the iguana, primarily due to the increased production of melon crops and the construction of new residential zones within the Motagua Valley.